Spider – the Center-Wide Lustre® File System

 Default is Dependency on All Spider File Systems

-gres option is not used, the batch job will be associated with all four widow file systems by adding
+gres option is not used, batch jobs will be associated with all Spider filesystems by default as though the option

 gresoption will be given a dependency on all Spider file systems.